nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/flavors.md

         # SSH back to your VM and then you will be able to use nvidia-smi command
         nvidia-smi

+#### ii.
+NVidia A100 40GB

 The **"gpu-su-a100"** flavor is provided from Lenovo SR670 (2x Intel 8268 2.9 GHz,
 48 cores, 384 GB memory, 4x NVidia A100 40GB) servers.
 These latest GPUs deliver
 industry-leading high throughput and low latency networking.
-The base unit is 24 vCPU, 95 GB memory with default of 20 GB root disk at a rate of $1.803 / hr of wall time.
+The base unit is 24 vCPU, 74 GB memory with default of 20 GB root disk at a rate of $1.803 / hr of wall time.

 | Flavor        | SUs | GPU | vCPU  | RAM(GB) | Storage(GB) | Cost / hr |